 Also, think about any extra expenses you might incur.
 For example, if there are any equipment rental fees for activities you want to do?
 Or, additional expenses that may arise during your trip.
 Once you have a budget in mind, it’s time to start planning.

 The next step is important because it will help determine what kind of accommodations and amenities are available where you decide to vacation.
 Say you’re looking for cheap hotels, then it’s in your best interest to pick a location that offers more budget-friendly options.
 On the other hand, if you’d prefer something upscale with spa amenities, then downtown or city center locations are probably better suited for your needs.
+Have a look at hotels in Orlando here for some ideas.

 Once you have an idea of where you’re going, the next step is to choose your accommodations.
 If you have a smaller travel budget, then go for an area where there are cheaper accommodations and amenities.
 Assuming your family is willing to spend more money, then think of going somewhere that will give you higher quality services.
 This way, the money you’re spending will be worth it.
 You can find information on different areas online or consult with friends who have gone on vacation before.